awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 ## Logging \(\.NET Core\)<a name="xray-sdk-dotnet-configuration-corelogging"></a>

-For \.NET Core applications, the X\-Ray SDK supports the logging options in the AWS SDK for \.NET [LoggingOptions enum](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Amazon/TLoggingOptions.html)\.

-*Note*: `LoggingOptions.Console` will emit all detailed logs regardless of the logging level, which may result in excessive charges in some use case (e.g., export logs to AWS CloudWatch)\.
+The X\-Ray SDK for \.NET uses the same logging mechanism as the [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#config-setting-awslogging).
+To configure logging for .NET Core application, pass the logging option to the `AWSXRayRecorder.RegisterLogger` method.

 For example, to use log4net, create a configuration file that defines the logger, the output format, and the file location\.